learning-zone/angular-basics/README.md

 </div>

 #### Q. What is dependency injection in Angular?
-Dependency Injection (DI) is a core concept of Angular 2+ and allows a class receive dependencies from another class.
+Dependency Injection (DI) allows a class receive dependencies from another class.
 Most of the time in Angular, dependency injection is done by injecting a service class into a component or module class.

 ```typescript
 import { Injectable } from '@angular/core';